 i.
-Causes of the material changes (5% or more) in balances of relevant accounts as of March 31, 2022 compared to December 31, 2021 are as follows:
+Causes of the material changes (5% or more) in balances of relevant accounts as of March 31, 2023 compared to December 31, 2022 are as follows:

-a) Cash and cash equivalents - Decreased 4%
+a) Cash and cash equivalents - Increased 48%

-The decrease is due mainly to the settlement of trade payables during the period.

-b) Trade and other receivables - Increased 5%

-The Increase is due mainly to the timing of collections of trade and other receivables during the period.
+The increase is due mainly to the collection of trade receivables during the period and the timing of settlement of payables.

-- c) Spare parts and supplies - Increased 8% The increase is due mainly to the acquisition of coal during the period. - d) Prepaid expenses and other current assets - decreased 5% The decrease was due to the offsetting of prepayments against income tax payable during the period. - e) Advances to contractors - increased 24% The increase was due to the additional advances made to the Contractor of Siguil Hydro Project during the period. - f) Contract Asset - Increased 3% Contract asset represents asset recognized though the application of PFRS 15.
+- b) Trade and other receivables - Decreased 10% The decrease is due mainly to the timing of collections of these accounts during the period. - c) Spare parts and supplies - Increased 8% The increase is due mainly to the coal purchases for the first quarter of the year. - d) Advances to contractors - increased 7% The increase was due to the additional advances made to the Contractor of Siguil Hydro Project during the period. - e) Contract Asset - Increased 4% Contract asset represents asset recognized through the application of PFRS 15.
 This Accounting Standards simply recognizes the revenues of SEC relative to its Capital Recovery Fee equally over the life of its PSA.
 Thus, applying the average method in calculating the CRF Revenue.
-The increment is presented as Contract Asset. - g) Accounts Payable and Accrued Expenses - Decreased 7% The decrease was due to the timing of payments during the period.
+The increment is presented as Contract Asset. - f) Accounts Payable and Accrued Expenses - Increased 8% The increase was due to the timing of payments of payables during the period. - f) Loans payable - Decreased 5% The decrease in loans payable was due to the settlement maturing loans during the period - g) Income tax payable - Increased 98% The timing of payments of income tax payable led to the increase in this account during the period.
+The income tax due for the taxable year ended December 31 was settled in April 2023.